Best Budget-Friendly Light Stand for Video Lighting

 2. AmazonBasics Aluminum Light Stands with Case

-If you have light-weight LED-panels, the AmazonBasics Aluminum Light Stands are a good, affordable, and lightweight option.
+The AmazonBasics Aluminum Light Stands are reasonable, affordable, and lightweight if you have lightweight LED panels.
 These stands are height adjustable between 2.8 and 6.7 feet and have a maximum load capacity of seven pounds each.

 These are among the lightest stands.
 The set weighs just 3.66 pounds and measures 2.2 feet long when folded.
 However, the limited load capacity may not work for everyone.